wallarm/product-documentation/docs/latest/about-wallarm/api-protection-overview.md

 <!--
 * API Specification Enforcement -->
-* [Automatic BOLA Protection](#automatic-bola-protection) provides automatic protection against BOLA attacks that were marked as #1 threat in OWASP API Top-10.
+* [Automatic BOLA Protection](#automatic-bola-protection) provides automatic protection against BOLA attacks that were marked as #1 threat in OWASP API Top 10.
 Wallarm automatically discovers vulnerable endpoints and protects them against enumeration.
-* [API Abuse Prevention](#api-abuse-prevention) protects your application and APIs against different types of automated threats.
+* [API Abuse Prevention](#api-abuse-prevention) protects your applications and APIs against different types of automated threats.
 Based on behavioral analysis Wallarm can easily identify and block malicious bots such as  Scrappers, Security Crawlers, etc.
 * [Credential Stuffing Detection](#credential-stuffing-detection) provides one more layer of protection against Account Takeover attacks.
 Wallarm allows you to recognize even a single use of compromised credentials, which is important to identify low and slow Credential Stuffing attacks.
 <!--* GraphQL API Protection protects your GraphQL APIs against specialized attacks that exploit protocol specific such as batching, nesting queries, introspection, etc. It can prevent Resource Exhaustion, Denial of Service (DoS), Excessive Information Exposure and other attacks.-->